sjentsch/lsjDocs/Ch07/Ch07_Probability_1.rst

 How are probability and statistics different?
 ---------------------------------------------

-Before we start talking about probability theory, it’s helpful to spend a moment thinking about the relationship between probability and statistics.
-The two disciplines are closely related but they’re not identical.
+Before we start talking about probability theory, it is helpful to spend a moment thinking about the relationship between probability and statistics.
+The two disciplines are closely related but they are not identical.
 Probability theory is “the doctrine of chances”.
-It’s a branch of mathematics that tells you how often different kinds of events will happen.
+It is a branch of mathematics that tells you how often different kinds of events will happen.
 For example, all of these questions are things you can answer using probability theory: